 Then keep an eye out for pelicans and if you’re really lucky you may even get to spot dolphins pop up alongside the boat.

-If you’re feeling a little too relaxed, go for something a bit more exhilarating and check out the Gold Coast’s theme parks.
+If you’re feeling a little too relaxed, go for something a bit more exhilarating and check out the Gold Coast’s famous theme parks.
 With four main options, the city has some of the best theme parks on the east coast of Australia.

 Choose from Warner Brother’s Movie World, Dreamworld and Wet’n’Wild, or spend a long weekend exploring them all.

 Movie World and Dreamworld are the best theme parks for adults and slightly older children rather than little ones.

 Movie World is also a great option for film buffs who want to experience rides centred around their favourite movie characters.

 Dreamworld is perfect for the thrill seekers with it’s “Big 8 Thrill Rides”, and it’s one of the best Gold Coast theme parks.

 Finally, Wet n Wild is the go to waterpark in Queensland!

 Let’s face it, who doesn’t love a day at the waterpark during the Gold Coast’s blazing hot summers!
 The kids prices make it affordable as well.

 There are shallow water play areas, calm swimming spots, thrilling kamikaze drop rides, raft rides and aqua racers.
 It’s pretty much impossible to leave the park without a huge smile on your face.